Eating right during pregnancyPrenatal care - eating right

 Eating for Two

-Eating for two doesn't mean eating twice as much food.
+Eating for two does not mean eating twice as much food.
 Pregnant women need about 300 extra calories a day.
-But where these calories come from matters.
+But, where these calories come from matters.

-- If you eat sweets or junk food, the extra calories don't provide the nutrients your baby needs.
+- If you eat sweets or junk food, the extra calories do not provide the nutrients your baby needs.

-- As a result, the growing baby will get the vitamins and minerals it needs from your own body.
+- As a result, your growing baby will get the vitamins and minerals it needs from your own body.
 Your health could suffer.